Barry Grant: Casting

+Actor Joe McGann was originally chosen to play the role of Barry.
+Brookside creator and executive producer Phil Redmond began workshopping the original cast, to see which actors built a rapport and could work well together on-screen.
+Only Sue Johnston was informed in advance of other cast members that she had secured a role but remained unaware as to which character she would play.
+All successful actors were invited to another audition on the Brookside set to perform improvisations in familial groups.
+McGann, Johnston, Ricky Tomlinson, Simon O'Brien and Shelagh O'Hara were grouped together and informed they were successful and would portray the Grant family.
+McGann was refused an actors equity card and producers had to recast the role with Paul Usher.

 Usher received a letter inviting him to audition for the role of Barry.
-He attended three auditions and was successful in gaining the role.
+He attended three auditions and was successful in gaining the role after McGann could not continue.
 Usher was unemployed at the time of his audition.
 He told Richard McLaren from TV Guide that he was "desperate to work" and "went a bit over the top" in his first audition.
 Usher did not know anything about the role but they told him to sit down and talk about "thieving and robbing gear".
 Usher found the subjects easy and he won the role.
 On his first day of filming he feared that producers would drop him from the show.
 He told McLaren "I didn't really know what the part was about."
 Usher was the only cast member to appear in the first and last episodes of Brookside.